About The Perth Mint

 What is the “Contract Completion Guarantee” and why do I have to provide my credit card details?

-Orders must be guaranteed with the provision of a credit card when placing the order.
-In the event of non-completion of the terms of the Sales Contract by the client, an administration fee of $150 plus any losses incurred by The Perth Mint in the liquidation of metal held on behalf of the client will be charged to the credit card.
-Any gains resulting from liquidation of metal will not be remitted to the client.
-The credit card must be current and in the name of the client.
-The credit card provided for this Guarantee is not authorised for any other charge or payment.
-In the event payment is not received within 5 days of the order date, the transaction will be cancelled and the Contract Completion Guarantee activated (if applicable).
+Your order must be guaranteed with the provision of a credit card on registration and when placing the order.
+In the event of non-completion of the order resulting in the cancellation of the contract, an administration fee of AUD 150 plus any losses incurred in the liquidation of metal held on your behalf will be charged to your credit card.
+Any gains resulting from liquidation of metal will not be remitted to you.

 How do I change my address after having my ID checked?